 In all your dealings with HMRC, remember that you have rights as well as responsibilities.
 These are set out in ‘Your Charter’, which you can find on GOV.UK.

 What is an enquiry?

 It may be called an enquiry, an investigation, an intervention or a check.
-Basically, it means that HMRC are going to ask you some questions and possibly look at some of the documents you have used or will use to complete your tax return or tax credits claim.
+During an enquiry, HMRC ask you questions about, and may also ask to look at some of the documents you have used or will use to complete, your tax return or tax credits claim.
 HMRC have the right to ask to see information or documents that they reasonably require for the purpose of checking your tax position.
-The various steps of an enquiry are explained in more detail below in the section Enquiries in more detail.
+The various steps of an enquiry are explained in more detail below.

 What is the difference between an aspect and a full enquiry?